gecko0307/dagon/README.md

 Feature-rich, easy to use, extensible desktop game development framework for [D language](https://dlang.org/) based on OpenGL 4.3 core profile and SDL2.
 Works on Windows and Linux.

-Dagon uses computation-heavy graphics techniques and so requires a fairly powerful graphics card to run (Ampere-based NVIDIA GPUs are recommended for optimal performance).

 If you like Dagon, support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make a one-time donation via [NOWPayments](https://nowpayments.io/donation/gecko0307).
 I appreciate any support.
 Thanks in advance!

 > Note: this project is not connected to Dagon engine by Senscape.